dlvlj/json-xml-parse/README.md

 ```

 **Options**
 * **indent**.
-Boolean, for indentation of transformed XML data.
+Boolean.
+For indentation of transformed XML data.
 * **attribute**.
-String, for picking attributes of tags from the JSON using the property name passed here.
+String.
+For picking attributes of tags from the JSON using the property name passed here.
 * **value**.
-String, for picking value of tags from the JSON using the property name passed here.
+String.
+For picking value of tags from the JSON using the property name passed here.

 **Limitations**
-* Nested tags are created using recursion, so it lacks Tail Call Optimization.
 * Not tested with large JSON data.
-* Currently this package does not support flat JSON as an input.